 A driver that is not wearing a seat belt can very well get involved in an accident and injure another party.
 If the injured party later files a lawsuit against the driver, the driver may be found “negligent.”

 California law defines “negligence” as the failure to use reasonable care to prevent harm to oneself or to others.
-Regarding auto accidents, negligent drivers are at fault for the accident and may have to pay for any damages caused.
+Regarding auto accidents, negligent drivers

 7.2.
 Non-seat belt wearing person suing another party

-California follows comparative fault laws in accidents in which drivers or passengers are negligent and not wearing seat belts.
-Comparative fault laws are slightly technical.
-They basically mean that if a person was partially at fault in causing injuries (because he was not wearing a seat belt), any damage award recovered gets reduced based on the person’s degree of fault.
+They basically mean that if you were partially at fault in causing injuries (because you were not wearing a seat belt), any damage award recovered gets reduced based on your degree of fault.

-8. Laws related to Vehicle Code 27315 VC
+8. What are laws related to Vehicle Code 27315 VC?

 There are three laws related to VC 27315.
 These include: